EZPZ-OS/EZPZOS.Web/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.